Culture of Manchester: Museums

 Manchester Museum opened to the public in 1888, has notable collections in archaeology, particularly Egyptology, and in natural history, particularly in botany, entomology and palaeontology.

 In the Castlefield district, a reconstructed part of the Roman fort of Mamucium is open to the public in Castlefield.
 Manchester's rich industrial heritage is celebrated in the Science and Industry Museum, also in Castlefield.
 This large collection of steam locomotives, working machines from the Industrial Revolution, aircraft and space vehicles is appropriately housed in the former Liverpool Road railway station, the terminus of the world's first passenger railway.
 Transport heritage in Manchester is also presented in the Museum of Transport in Cheetham Hill.
 Salford Quays, a short distance from the city centre in the adjoining borough of Trafford, is home to Imperial War Museum North.

 Other museums in Manchester reflect the history of the city's people; the People's History Museum presents the history of the work and politics in the city, commemorating the Peterloo Massacre, and Manchester's strong association with the Trade union movement, Women's suffrage and football.

-Manchester, being situated in the North West England is also a hugely popular footballing city and its football past is remembered at the home stadiums of the cities' Premier League clubs, Manchester City and Manchester United.
+Manchester, being situated in the North West England is also a popular footballing city and its football past is remembered at the home stadiums of the cities' Premier League clubs, Manchester City and Manchester United.
 Both have museums at the City of Manchester Stadium and Old Trafford football stadium.

 Furthermore, the National Football Museum is moving to Urbis in Manchester city centre and will become its new permanent home.
 The move to Manchester is aimed at maximising the museum's visitor rates - it is predicted the move will boost visitor rate fourhold to 400,000 rather the 100,000 annual visitors at its previous home in Preston.
 The new National Football Museum is due to open in late 2011.

 In Cheetham Hill, the Manchester Jewish Museum tells the story of the Jewish community in Manchester from the Industrial Revolution to the present day.